4lexDel/zombie/README.md

 <br>

 ## Technical story
+- Create a Wave object to make the zombie spawn configuration easier
 - Manage performance!
     * Display the content on the screen only    > done but can be improved by breaking the loop when possible
     * Avoid useless refreshing